syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Floating-Window.md

 //To set ListBox state as floating at the desired location.

-Rectangle rcfrm = this.Bounds;
+Rectangle rectangle = this.Bounds;

-this.dockingManager.FloatControl(this.listBox1, new Rectangle(rcfrm.Right+25,rcfrm.Bottom-150,175,200));
+this.dockingManager.FloatControl(this.listBox1, new Rectangle(rectangle.Right+25,rectangle.Bottom-150,175,200));

 {% endhighlight %}